 Sync Behaviour

-bunsy lists the local tree and fetches the remote listing (via the storage API), then builds a plan keyed by relative path and compared by file size only — no content hash is involved in deciding whether to upload unless you opt into a full re-upload path.
+bunsy lists the local tree and fetches the remote listing (via the storage API), then builds a plan keyed by relative path and compared by file size only. --checksum verifies uploaded bytes with Bunny, but it does not change diffing.
+If you want a full re-upload path, use --ignore-size.

 In practice: